All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 A few patterns emerge from this data.
 Semaglutide tends to have higher rates of nausea and vomiting, particularly during the titration phase.
 Tirzepatide shows lower overall GI side effect rates in trials, which may be partly related to the GIP receptor activation moderating some GI effects.
 Liraglutide falls in the middle for most GI symptoms but has higher injection site reaction rates, likely related to the daily dosing schedule requiring 30 injections per month versus 4 for the weekly medications.

 Keep in mind that these numbers come from different clinical trials with different patient populations.
-They provide useful directional guidance, but the only way to know how you will respond is to work with your provider and try the medication.
+They provide useful directional guidance, but the only way to know how you'll respond is to work with your provider and try the medication.

 Rare but Serious Side Effects (Under 1%)

 Some side effects are uncommon but require immediate medical attention.
-These are not meant to scare you.
-They are meant to inform you so you can act quickly if needed.
+These aren't meant to scare you.
+They're meant to inform you so you can act quickly if needed.

 Check your GLP-1 eligibility